The 2020 Competition for the iBiology Young Scientist Seminars (YSS)

 - A 2-page CV or resume that highlights: research experience, scientific presentation experience and awards, and science communication, outreach or education activities.

 - A letter of recommendation from a faculty member (emailed separately) that comments on the applicant’s scientific merit and communication skills.
-Recommenders should send a signed letter of recommendation (in .pdf format) attached to an email to firstname.lastname@example.org with “[APPLICANT LAST NAME, FIRST INITIAL]” in the subject line.
+Recommenders should send a signed letter of recommendation as a PDF attachment to email@example.com with “[APPLICANT LAST NAME, FIRST INITIAL]” in the subject line.
+Recommendation letters must be received by the application deadline for full consideration.

 The winners will be selected in two phases.

-Phase 1 - Finalist Selection: Ten to twenty finalists will be chosen based on their submitted application materials (details above).
+Phase 1 – Finalist Selection: Ten to twenty finalists will be chosen based on their submitted application materials (details and application link above).

 QUESTIONS?
 Send us an email: firstname.lastname@example.org.